 Interviews & Assessments

-Read the job profile thoroughly to clearly understand the role.
-If you need more information about the position, send an email to the contact person listed in the posting and don’t be afraid to ask relevant questions.
-Do your homework and look at the ministry website, press releases and information.
+Read the job profile to understand the role.
+If you need more information about the position, send an email to the contact person listed in the posting and ask relevant questions.
+Do your homework and look at the ministry website, press releases, and other information.
 Research the position and the organization to prepare for an interview.

-The interview can be conducted by a panel, in a round robin format, by telephone, in person or virtually (for example, by Skype or Lync Meeting).
+The interview can be conducted by a panel, in a round robin format, by telephone, in person, or virtually (Skype).

-- Knowledge -based - testing knowledge of procedure, legislation, policy, computer applications
+- Knowledge - Testing knowledge of procedure, legislation, policy, computer applications.

-- Role and organizational alignment – what do you understand about the position
+- Role & Organizational Alignment – What do you understand about the position?

 Behavioural Interview Preparation

-The STAR technique works well to develop your competency examples.
+The STAR technique works to develop your competency examples.

 Situation: Describe the situation.
-Be brief but give enough detail so that the interviewer fully understands the problem that you faced and your role.
+Be brief, but give enough detail so the interviewer understands the problem that you faced in your role.
 Include when and where the situation occurred and who was involved.
-You may need to provide more background if context is critical to explaining your example.
+You may need to provide more background if context is critical in explaining your example.

 Task: What was the task that needed to be accomplished?
 What was your specific role in the situation?
 Why were you involved?
 What were you expected/expecting to achieve?

 Action: Actions should be the focus of your example.
 Logically take the interviewer through the steps you took to handle the situation or resolve the problem.
 What were your actions?
-Use "I" not "we."
-Give enough detail that the panel will fully understand all of your actions and why you took them.
+Use "I" not "We."
+Give enough detail so that the panel understands all of your actions and why you took them.
 What did you do or say?
 Why did you take this particular approach?
 What did you think or feel?
 Who did you consult or interact with and why?
 What challenges did you face and how did you resolve them?
-This may include the behavior of others as it directly relates to your actions.
+This may include the behaviour of others as it directly relates to your actions.
 Keep your answer clear and concise; talk about what you did, not what you might do.
 The panel may ask you questions to clarify information.

-- Do your homework – research the job, the organization before you arrive at the interview
+- Do your homework; research the job and the organization before you arrive to the interview.

-- You may or may not be able to take notes with you into the interview.
-If you are allowed to take notes in, you should make your notes brief and in bullet form so that you can quickly look down and ensure you haven't missed key points.
-You may be asked to leave your notes behind when the interview is over
+- You may or may not be able to take notes with you.
+If you're allowed to take notes, you should make your notes brief and in bullet form so that you can quickly look down and ensure you haven't missed key points.
+You may be asked to leave your notes behind when the interview is over.

-- The interviewers may ask you follow-up or probing questions to elicit additional information or more clearly understand your responses.
-Listen carefully to the questions and answer them clearly and concisely
+- The interviewers may ask you follow-up or probing questions to elicit additional information or to better understand your responses.
+Listen carefully to the questions and answer them clearly and concisely.

-- Do not make any assumptions in your interview responses.
-Describe your interview responses as if you were talking to someone who knows nothing about what you do, the situation or your role.
-If you do not provide the verbal information, it is not possible to give you marks
+- Don't make any assumptions in your interview responses.
+Describe your interview responses as if you were talking to someone who knows nothing about what you do, the situation, or your role.
+If you don't provide the verbal information, you may lose marks.

-- Consider including any follow-up in the situation if there was any and any learning for you.
-Learning can be something that worked well that you would use again or something that in hindsight you would do differently next time
+- Consider including any follow-up to the situation, and if there was any learning for you.
+Learning can be something that worked well that you would use again, or something that in hindsight you would do differently.

-Competencies describe the behaviours, attributes, traits and motives that you demonstrate when doing your job—they enable you to do a job well.
+Competencies describe the behaviours, attributes, traits and motives that you demonstrate when doing your job.